LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 The human story is one filled with broken dreams.
 Created in the image of God, we can fashion marvelous possibilities of success, fame and pleasure, and spend much of our time and effort trying to make at least some of these dreams come true.
 But we will always encounter along the way people or circumstances that will shatter those dreams.
 Our dreams will or will not be realized based on the decisions that we make which determine the course of our lives.
 We are faced with these decisions every day.

-14th Sunday of Ordinary Time - Not Without Honor
+14th Sunday in Ordinary Time - Modern Day Prophets

 13th Sunday in Ordinary Time - Tales of Two Women